Keru3p/dotfiles/README.md

 - Get you own [weather key](https://openweathermap.org/api) from `openweathermap`, It's free.
 - Edit `mails` script and add your credentials to get unread mails.
 - Change the profile image by replacing the file `profile.jpg` (**`~/.config/eww/images/profile.jpg`**)
-- Music widget is for `mpd/mpc`, I don't use spotify, Whatever.
+- Music widget is for `mpd/mpc`, I don't use spotify, I don't care.
 - Made for 1920x1080 displays only.